Molar mass: Molar masses of elements

-Multiplying by the molar mass constant ensures that the calculation is dimensionally correct: standard relative atomic masses are dimensionless quantities (i.e., pure numbers) whereas molar masses have units (in this case, grams per mole).
+Multiplying by the molar mass constant ensures that the calculation is dimensionally correct: relative atomic masses and standard atomic weights are dimensionless quantities (i.e., pure numbers), whereas molar masses have units (in this case, grams per mole).

-Some elements are usually encountered as molecules, e.g. hydrogen (H2), sulfur (S8), chlorine (Cl2).
+Some elements are usually encountered as molecules, e.g. hydrogen (H2), nitrogen (N2), oxygen (O2), sulfur (S8), chlorine (Cl2).
 The molar mass of molecules of these elements is the molar mass of the atoms multiplied by the number of atoms in each molecule: